Kamzie/Remote-execution-script/README.md

 - `-n`: Performs a dry run, simulating command execution without actually running them.
 - `-f SERVER_FILE`: Specifies a custom server file location.
 (Default: `/vagrant/servers`)
 - `COMMAND`: The command you want to execute on all the servers.
 (Required)

-### Server File

-The script expects a file containing a list of server hostnames (one per line).
-By default, it looks for a file named `servers` located at `/vagrant/servers`.

 ### Example Usage